karmatr0n/karmatr0n.github.io/_posts/2023-02-28-mongdb_replica_auth_transactions.md

 ---
 layout: post
-title: "Configuring MongoDB for a Replica Set with Authentication and transactions support"
+title: "MongoDB Replica Set Configuration with Authentication and Transactions Support"
 date:  2023-02-28 10:30:00
 tags:  mongodb transactions replica_set authentication
 ---

-I've been working on a Python application that requires MongoDB with transactions in recent months.
+I've been working on a Python project that requires MongoDB with transactions in recent months.
 The transactions feature is only available for replica sets and sharded clusters.
 So, the goal of this post is to provide a quick guide for configuring a development environment with authentication and transaction enabled, rather than a fully functional cluster configuration.